darkreactions/ESCALATE_report/README.md

 5. Using `pip install <package>`
     * gspread, pydrive

 6. Download the keys.zip file and unzip into the expworkup/creds/ folder.
-Do not distribute this key! (https://goo.gl/NmNBY4)
+Do not distribute these keys! (https://drive.google.com/file/d/11VP8VazRwFtWHlpEuWdqH0vr_uUQUHV8/view?usp=sharing)
   * Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the 'expworkup/creds/' folder